openshift/training/beta-2-setup.md

 * You'll see the SDN IP address that the pod is associated with (10....)
 * You'll see the internal port that the pod's container's "application"/process is using
+* You'll see the host port that the pod is bound to
 * You'll see that there's no service yet - we'll get to services soon.

 ### Quota Usage